smcclab/smc-course/README.md

 To push the site "live" so that students (and everyone) can see it (e.g. at
 <https://cs.anu.edu.au/courses/compXXXX/>), then there's one more step required:

-4. talk to [Dave at the CECS helpdesk](mailto:helpdesk@cecs.anu.edu.au) to flick a couple of switches in the system to get you started with a live website
+4. talk to [the CECS helpdesk](mailto:helpdesk@cecs.anu.edu.au) to flick a couple of switches in the system to get you started with a live website

 ## So what's the workflow for developing my course website?